© 2024 WHRO Public Media

 Voters line up to vote in Portsmouth in 2020.

-Virginia voters have a full ballot in the upcoming election.
+Virginia voters have a full ballot this election.

 The presidential picks top the list, followed by a U.S. Senate race, U.S. House of Representative seats, a state constitutional amendment, county, city and town council seats, school boards, sheriffs and in some places, special elections and unique locality-specific positions.